jangruenwaldt/devops-digital-twin/README.md

 - All releases (from GitHub)
 - Issues and their labels (from GitHub)
 - Automations and their run history (from GitHub actions)

-## Local quickstart

-- Copy config.json.example to config.json
-- Add your neo4j connection credentials.
-It can be a local or cloud-hosted instance, like auraDB.
-- Add your PAT from GitHub so rate limiting of GitHub API is less strict.
-  The PAT can be added from [here](https://github.com/settings/tokens), and should only be given access to repositories you plan on using as a twin data source.